rr-wfm/MSBuild.Sdk.SqlProj/README.md

 </Project>
 ```

 Refer to the [documentation](https://docs.microsoft.com/en-us/dotnet/api/microsoft.sqlserver.dac.model.tsqlmodeloptions?view=sql-dacfx-140.3881.1) for more details on the available properties.
+The [SqlServerVersion](https://docs.microsoft.com/dotnet/api/microsoft.sqlserver.dac.model.sqlserverversion) property is also  supported.

 **Note:** If you are replacing an existing `.sqlproj` be sure to copy over any of these properties into the new project file.